Pardon the Interruption: "Game" segments

 In addition, on the last show before Thanksgiving, the game segment is usually reserved for the hosts to reveal their choices for Turkeys of the Year, usually people during the last year that have usually done notably stupid acts un-befitting of sport (funny or unfunny).
 As noted by Wilbon at the beginning of the segment, there are no criteria for the selection process, meaning anyone they see fit is eligible.
 Over the years, the list has vastly expanded from five to numerous candidates being named during the segment.

 Among games no longer regularly played:Odds Makers, which is featured weekly and involves the hosts giving their prediction in the form of a percentage about the likeliness of a future event occurring.
 Reali gives the topics and keeps track of responses on a chalkboard, to which he refers at the end of the segment in order to declare a winner.
-A selection at either extreme of 100% or 0% is well-respected, with the latter being coined by Reali as "squadoosh".
+A selection at either extreme of 100% or 0% is well-respected, with the latter being coined by Reali as "squadoosh."
 Kornheiser often gets his odds to add up to a certain number or form a pattern.
 "Odds Makers" is also noted for its feud between Reali and guest host Dan LeBatard, who is often accused of ruining the game.Role Play, featured fairly often but less so than earlier in PTI's run, is referred to as "Heads on Sticks" because the hosts alternate speaking as a sports figure with the person's picture on a stick in front of their faces.
 After a picture is used, it is usually stuck somewhere in the background of the set until it is replaced.
-Recently, the sexual nature of the title of this segment has been noticed, as a suggestive musical cue leads the segment as well as Kornheiser telling Wilbon on the first Role Play "Wilbon will give, I will receive".
+The crude connotation of this title has been highlighted as a suggestive musical cue leads the segment.

-"Over/Under" is a segment that alternated weeks with Odds Makers when they were first introduced, but is now featured only occasionally.
+"Over/Under", is a segment that alternated weeks with Odds Makers when they were first introduced, but is now featured only occasionally.
 The hosts argue over whether a certain sports figure or team will go over or under a certain number (e.g. 40 home runs, 60 wins).
 Reali also announces the topics for this segment, holding cards up with the statistic, as well.
 In order to help prevent a "push" (a Wilbon trademark), a decimal figure is sometimes used (e.g. 2.5 touchdowns).